kratisto/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.en-gb.md

 ### Step 3: Installing the Management Agent

 1. Open the generated link on the target server to download the management agent.
-2. Run the downloaded file on the target server.
+1. Run the downloaded file on the target server.
-3. Follow the installation prompts to complete the setup.
+1. Follow the installation prompts to complete the setup.
     - For Linux systems, use the `.rpm` or `.deb` installer depending on the distribution.
-4. Once installed, the server will automatically connect to the VSPC.
+1. Once installed, the server will automatically connect to the VSPC.
-5. Verify that the server appears in the **Discovered Computers** list with an installation progress bar.
+1. Verify that the server appears in the **Discovered Computers** list with an installation progress bar.

 ![installing management agent progress bar](images/installing-agent-progress-bar.png){.thumbnail}

 > [!primary]
 > Some OVHcloud distributions may encounter issues (e.g., UUID errors) during installation.
-Contact OVHcloud support if the agent fails to install or does not appear in the dashboard.
+Contact our product teams on [Discord](https://discord.gg/ovhcloud) if the agent fails to install or does not appear in the dashboard.

 ### Step 4: Verifying the Agent installation